talkable/talkable-docs/source/ecommerce/platform.rst

 Platform Integration
 ====================

-Curebit is easy to integrate into your eCommerce website.
+Talkable is easy to integrate into your eCommerce website.
 Stores using Magento, Shopify, osCommerce, Ubercart, Opencart, Zencart, Demandware and many more can simply include our extension or application.
 Select your shopping cart on the left.